lvh/async-pep/pep-xxxx.rst

 allowing for even more code reuse.
 A common example of this is
 JSON-RPC: according to the specification, it can be used across both sockets and HTTP[#jsonrpc]_ .
 In practice, it tends to be primarily encapsulated in HTTP.
 The protocol-transport abstraction allows us to build a stack of protocols and transports that allow you to use HTTP as if it were a transport.
-For JSONRPC, that might get you a stack somewhat like this:
+For JSON-RPC, that might get you a stack somewhat like this:

 1. TCP socket transport